 Methods of influence : verbal, practical, visual.

-The need for widespread use of verbal methods is due to the fact that pupils with intellectual underdevelopment, especially children, have a limited vocabulary, and they do not understand the content of many words.
-Often a conversation is used, organized with the help of a system of questions, gradually leading them to the assimilation of new material.
-At partially search conversations, problem situations are created (questions are posed, tasks are offered), a collective discussion is organized.
+The need for widespread use of verbal methods is due to the fact that pupils with intellectual underdevelopment, especially children, have a limited vocabulary and do not understand the content of many words.
+A conversation is often used, organized using a system of questions that gradually leads them to assimilate new material.
+During partial-search conversations, problematic situations are created (questions are posed, tasks are proposed), and a collective discussion is organized.

 Using the illustration method (showing posters, sketches on the board,